Kelly (neck) participated fully in Wednesday's practice.

 Kelly suffered the injury during the fourth quarter and was ruled out.
 The specifics of the injury remain unclear, but the 25-year-old will now have the offseason to recover following the loss.

-Kelly said he's optimistic he'll play in Saturday's wild-card game at Houston, and his full participation at practice puts him on track to return.
-The 25-year-old should retake his starting role at center for a Colts' offensive line that allowed the fewest sacks in the league (18).
+Kelly previously said he's optimistic he'll play in Saturday's wild-card game at Houston, and his full participation at practice seemingly supports that claim.
+The 25-year-old should step back in as the starting center for a Colts' offensive line that has allowed the fewest sacks in the league (18).

 Kelly (neck) returned to practice Wednesday, Andrew Walker of the team's official site reports.